KAK interview with Chris Lockheed

 Where and when did you grow up?

-Stockton Calif, 12 years of classical piano lessons
+Stockton California.
+I had 12 years of classical piano lessons.

-I played in wedding trios of accordian, sax, and drums.
-We played weddings, parties for adults, and Elks Clubs. i started at 16.
+I played in wedding trios of accordion, sax, and drums.
+We played weddings, parties for adults, and Elks Clubs.
+I started at 16.
 Then when I was a senior in high school I joined my first rock band.
-We played R&B and Rock covers of music early mid 60s music.
+We played R&B and Rock covers of music from early to mid 60s.
 Then I got into a band that did Buffalo Springfield songs and we were one of the popular bands in the area.

 I joined Cherry Jam with Dehner Patten from The Oxford Circle.
 All original, stonesish.
 Played the SF bay area.
 Then Dehner got me into KAK with Gary Yoder and Joe Dave Dammerel.
-We rehersed in Davis Ca. Then we moved to Laurel Canyon and recorded our album on Epic at Columbis studios in Hollywood.
+We rehearsed in Davis, California.
+Then we moved to Laurel Canyon and recorded our album on Epic at Columbis studios in Hollywood.
 Great music and unique.
 I played drums, tablas, pump organ, harpsichord, and did background vocals.
-We mover back up to SF into a huge fully furnished mansion in the prestigious Pacific Heights of SF.
+We moved back up to SF into a huge fully furnished mansion in the prestigious Pacific Heights of San Francisco.
 KAK got a great review in Rolling Stone and we seemed on our way, but the band broke up.
 That’s when I headed out to Los Angeles and met up with Randy Holden.

 The studio was big as 3 basketball courts.
 I got anything I wanted to play on.
-The sounds that we got using the latest technology at the time as mind blowing and Dehners wah wah was one of the new secret sounds.
-He did an amazing job on Everythings Changing.
+The sounds that we got using the latest technology at the time was mind blowing and Dehners wah wah was one of the new secret sounds.
+He did an amazing job on “Everything’s Changing.”

 What gear did you use?